 While the majority of instruction for this degree is offered online, a limited amount of travel to the Big Rapids campus is required.
-See the program schedule in the information and application packet for more information.
+See the program schedule in the online program page for more information.

 Why Choose HVACR Engineering Technology?